OVEN SLOW COOKED PULLED PORK

 - 1 tbs smoked paprika

-Pat pork shoulder with paper towel to dry.
+- Pat pork shoulder with a paper towel to dry.

 In our house this pulled pork recipe is often made overnight.
 If the meat goes in the oven on Saturday evening by Sunday morning it’s cooked to perfection.
 We prefer to wait and eat the meat for dinner as I find that it tastes even better if you leave shredded, tender pork to sit in its own juices and spice rub for additional 4 – 6 hours.